 If you plan on riding a scooter in Thailand, you should obtain an International Driver’s License for scooters larger than 50ccs and bring your home country’s license with you.
 Scooter rental companies do not request it, but if you are pulled over by the police, you will be fined if you do not have the proper license.

-When renting a scooter in Thailand, you must either leave your passport or a cash deposit with the company.
+When renting a scooter in Thailand, you must either leave your passport or a cash deposit with the scooter rental company.

-Always wear a helmet, not only for your own safety but also to avoid being fined.
+Always wear a helmet, not only for your safety but also to avoid being fined.

 In Chiang Mai particularly around the Old City, there are numerous roadblocks where police will stop tourists and fine them 500 Baht if they are not wearing a helmet or have the proper license.

 eSIMs are the easiest way of getting data without requiring a physical SIM card.
-You can pay around $8.90 to have 15GB for 8 Days in Thailand.
-Check out Gigago for more information.
+I use Airalo for eSIMs everywhere I travel and I highly recommend them.

 Selling alcohol is limited to the hours of 11 am – 2 pm and then again from 5 pm until midnight.